davs3275/sbs/med/collier.md

 When you are haranguing in the rostra, a little of this to yourself would not be amiss:
 Hark you, friend,
-have you forgotten what this glitter of honour really is ?
+have you forgotten what this glitter of honour really is?
 I grant it is but tinsel, but for all that it is extremely valued.
-And because other people are fools, must you be so too ?
+And because other people are fools, must you be so too?
 I can at once become happy anywhere, for he is happy who has found for himself a happy lot.
 In a word, happiness lies all in the functions of reason, in warrantable desires and virtuous practice.